enterspeedhq/enterspeed-docs/docs/tutorials/creating-a-simple-site/1-sources-environments.md

 ![Create environment client Enterspeed](/img/docs/examples/create-environment-client-frontend.png)

 Also save this API key for now (e.g., in a Notepad document) - we’re going to use it in our JavaScript application.
+Don't worry, you can always access the key again under **Environment clients**.

 Now, next to your new environment client click on the three dots and select **Edit domains**.
 Select the domain you just created and click the “**Save changes**” button.